hychn/hychn.github.io/md/Application.md

     * [ASU handbook](https://scai.engineering.asu.edu/wp-content/uploads/2022/08/PHD-CS-Handbook-2022-2023Publish.pdf)
       * Comprehensive exam, show mastered the knowledge to conduct research in specialization
       * Proposal exam, mastered the research methods to identify, formulate, and plan research in specialization

-  * 'ExpertRNA: A new framework for RNA structure prediction'